 Name of Senior Position, Prior Experience, and Other Business Interests Evan J. Kleinhans President / Chief Executive Officer since November 2022.
-He previously served as the Chief Executive Officer for three years and Chief Financial Officer for eight years at Cape Fear Farm Credit.
+He previously served as Chief Executive Officer for three years and Chief Financial Officer for eight years at Cape Fear Farm Credit.
 Member of the Board of Directors for the North Carolina Foundation for Soil and Water Conservation.
 Member of the Board of Directors for the North Carolina's Southeast Regional Economic Development Partnership.
 Member of the AgFirst Farm Credit Bank and Farm Credit Bank of Texas Plan Fiduciary Committee.
 Stuart C. Betts Senior Vice President / West Regional Lending Manager since October 2023.
-He has more than 16 years of lending experience serving as a Loan Officer, Sr. Loan Officer and Branch Manager in the Harnett County branch.
+He previously served as a Loan Officer, Sr. Loan Officer, and Branch Manager in the Harnett County branch.
+He has a total of 16 years of lending experience with the Farm Credit System.
+He serves as a Board Member of the Habitat for Humanity of Harnett County.
 Brook H. Gillis Executive Vice President / Chief Lending Officer - Branch Lending since September 2023.
-She previously served as a Regional Manager for the Southern Region of AgCarolina's territory.
-Prior, she served Chief Sales Officer and Regional Manager for the Southern Region of Cape Fear Farm Credit's territory.
+She previously served as Regional Manager for the Southern Region of AgCarolina's territory.
+Prior to that, she served as Chief Sales Officer and Regional Manager for the Southern Region of Cape Fear Farm Credit's territory.
 She also served as a Relationship Manager in the Capital Markets Department.
-She has more than ten years of lending experience having been a Loan Officer and Branch Manager in the Elizabethtown Branch.
-Collectively, she has a total of seventeen years of experience with the Farm Credit System.
+She has more than ten years of lending experience having been a Loan Officer and Branch Manager in the Elizabethtown branch.
+Collectively, she has a total of 18 years of experience with the Farm Credit System.
 She serves as a Board Member of the NC Farmer Veteran Coalition.

-Charles M. Hester Executive Vice President / Chief Financial Officer since November 2022.
+Charles M. Hester Executive Vice President / Chief Financial Officer from November 2022 to January 2025.
 He previously served as Chief Financial Officer for three years and Controller for five years at Cape Fear Farm Credit.
 Anthony S. (Scott) Jackson Executive Vice President / Chief Credit Officer since June 2021.
 He previously served as Chief Risk Officer for two years and Vice President of Credit Risk Management for seven years.
+He has a total of 13 years of experience with the Farm Credit System.
+Prior to that, he worked in public and corporate accounting for 26 years.

-Brian Johnson Senior Vice President - South Regional Lending Manager since October 2023.
+Senior Vice President - South Regional Lending Manager since October 2023.
 He previously served as an Agribusiness Loan Officer for one year, Business Development Officer for two years, and Branch Manager for nine years.
-Collectively, he has a total of twenty-six years of lending experience with the Farm Credit System.
+Collectively, he has a total of 27 years of lending experience with the Farm Credit System.